dev-labs-bg/laravel-csv-importer/README.md

 }
 ```

-**Note:** If you choose to override this function, the exporter will not process the `$column_mapping` property, upnless you call `parent::generate_row()`.
-This allows you to mix custom row generation logic with column mappings (or you can skip the automatic mapping entirely).
+**Note:** If you choose to override this function, the exporter will not process the `$column_mapping` property, unless you call `parent::generate_row()`.
+This allows you to mix custom row generation logic with column mappings if you want (or skip the automatic mapping entirely).

 # Licensed under the MIT license
 The project license file can be found [here](/LICENSE).